srihari-humbarwadi/tpu_index/README.md

-## TPUIndex
+## TPU Index

-TPUIndex is a package for fast similarity search over large collections of high dimension vectors on TPUs
+TPU Index is a package for fast similarity search over large collections of high dimension vectors on TPUs